-- Other times, when you lock a ball or make a ball vanish, hitting the captive ball after launching the ball will advance the clock.
+- When you lock a ball or make a ball vanish, hitting the captive ball after launching the ball will advance the clock.

 - Spelling Bonus: Shoot the ramps to spell MAGIC to enable the multiball locks, and spell THEATRE for a ten-second opportunity to shoot the trunk and collect the Theatre Bonus.
-The Grand Finale (see Wizard Mode, below) requires spelling MAGIC THEATRE in 90 seconds.
+The Grand Finale requires spelling MAGIC THEATRE in 60 seconds.

-- Spikes Of Doom/The Walls Are Closing In: During the "Strait Jacket" illusion, the magician must escape while trapped between two spiked walls closing together.
+- Spikes of Doom: During the "Strait Jacket" illusion, the magician must escape while trapped between two spiked walls closing together.

-- Timed Mission: All of the illusions, the Theatre Hurry-Up, and the Wizard Mode are timed.
+- Timed Mission: All of the illusions, the Theatre Hurry-Up, Video Mode, and the Wizard Mode are timed.